What Is the Patient Experience?

+Providers can use technology to assist them with providing care to all patients and break down the barriers that may limit their access to receiving care.
 One of the easiest ways that technology can make a difference is by providing translation services for patients whose primary language is different from their providers.
 With the right technology, patients and providers can use video-conferencing software to have an interpreter present to ensure that the patient can understand and be understood.

 Aside from the actual care itself, patient entertainment is a major factor in the patient experience.

-Often times this comes in the form of television or another type of technology.
 Depending on their condition, some patients cannot control a TV, whether the control is a pillow speaker, a typical remote or even a touchscreen device.
 Instead, these patients might need accessibility solutions such as a sip-and-puff solution to control the TV.
 By providing this option, you can give access to the same entertainment to all of your patients.

 Access to Care for Chronic Care Patients

 Access to healthcare for patients with chronic conditions can be a major concern.
 While there have been some changes, as we previously mentioned, to improve insurance coverage for those with preexisting conditions, advancements are still needed.
 Recently there has been plenty of news coverage about the rising cost of insulin (Kumok, 2021).
 Insulin is a necessity for the approximately 1.6 million Americans with Type 1 diabetes who need the drug (Centers for Disease Control and Prevention, 2020).
 Because of these increases, many patients are sadly rationing this life-saving medication.